 I cannot stress enough how much having an understanding of this expectation will help determine your successes and failures.
 If you understand how many miles per day your company expects you to run, and you do it, most load assignments with any reputable company will reflect in their load assignment the expectations of your arrivals to the shipper and receiver.

 It's truly one big math game.
 If your company expects you to run 550 miles a day, their load assignments are built with that in mind.
-Pay very close attention to this during orientation and when you're out on the road.
+Pay very close attention to this when you're out on the road.

 Remember, when it comes to trucking there's no one holding your hand out there.
 But if you start to break your promises and your word, you will very quickly have a boss that is calling you over and over.
 Isn't a huge part of the reason that all of us that got into trucking is the excitement and freedom of the road, and also the ability to be our own boss to a certain extent?
 It was and is for me.
 This is why I love trucking and enjoy it so much.
 Keeping your word and keeping your promises will find you in a great state of mind and also in a great situation with your trucking company.